ajaykumarsana/gitactions/README.md

-# gitactions
+# GitHub Actions

-To understand and learn about Git actions
+To understand and learn about GitHub Actions:

-After adding .github/workflows/somefile.yml, it turns to be yellow (pending- Currently running workflow and checks code) it turns to green if code checks pass turns to red if code checks fail
+After adding `.github/workflows/somefile.yml`, it turns yellow (pending: currently running workflow and checks code).

+- It turns green if code checks pass.
+- It turns red if code checks fail.

-Go to Actions tab repo to see work flow actions and its status(Red tick / Green tick) Under work flows- we can see list of commits - click on commit to see the progress of work flow
+Go to the **Actions** tab in the repository to see workflow actions and their status (✅ / ❌).

+- Under workflows, you can see the list of commits.
+- Click on a commit to see the progress of the workflow.